jondo2010/jondo2010/README.md

-## Hi there 👋 I'm John, a software engineer and Rust 🦀 enthusiast based in Munich.
+## Software engineer and Rust 🦀 enthusiast

 I'm particularly interested in things relating to simulation and cyber-physical systems.